MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 # Run Microsoft R Server for Windows

 Microsoft R Server is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers and clusters.
-The server runs on a wide range of computing platforms, including Windows.
+The server runs on a wide range of computing platforms, including Microsoft Windows.

 For a description of R Server components, benefits, and usage scenarios, see [Introduction to R Server](rserver.md).
 To learn more about features in the latest release, see [What's New in R Server](rserver-whats-new.md).

 ## Licensing, installation options, and support

 How you install R Server determines the support policy, location of R binaries, and the availability of certain features.

-Licensing is the same regardless of how you install the server.
-As an enterprise feature, R Server on a Windows computer is licensed under the SQL Server enterprise license agreement.
-In a development context, developers and data scientists can install the free developer edition, which delivers the same features as enterprise, but is licensed for smaller developer workloads.
-Each edition is available through different [download channels](#downloads).
+**Support Policy**

+Two service plans are available for R Server for Windows:

-If your objective is running R Server on a Windows computer, there are three installers (listed below) and two service plans to choose from.
-Regarding service plans, the **SQL Server support policy** offers updates and customer support on a longer servicing plan, but with less frequent feature updates, per the SQL Server release schedule. **Modern Lifecycle** is concentrated over a two year period, with the advantage of a faster releqase cycle, delivering fixes and features sooner.
++ **SQL Server support policy** offers updates and customer support on a longer servicing plan, but with less frequent feature updates, per the SQL Server release schedule.
++ **Modern Lifecycle** is concentrated over a two year period.
+It offers a faster release cycle, delivering fixes and features sooner.

+To get either one of these policies, use an installer configures your server for updates and support.
 The following table summarizes installers and service plan combinations.

 | Installer | Service plan | Benefits |
 |-----------|--------------|----------|